Christopher Lambert

 Christopher Lambert in 2022

-In addition, Lambert is set to star in Finnish director Marko Mäkilaakso's comedic horror film "Creeps," and will appear in Croatian director Vjekoslav Katusin's thriller "Someone Dies Tonight."
+Lambert's also set to star in Finnish director Marko Mäkilaakso's horror-comedy "Creeps" and Croatian director Vjekoslav Katusin's thriller "Someone Dies Tonight."

 Interesting Facts

-• One of Lambert's great passions is his exclusive wristwatch collection.
-The interest originated when the actor was advertising famous watch brands.
-While filming the Bulgarian picture "The Foreigner," he tried to buy the accessory worn by his character Vincen, but the prop was not for sale.
+• Lambert's passionate about his exclusive wristwatch collection.
+His obsession started when he was doing ads for luxury watch brands.
+While shooting the Bulgarian film "The Foreigner," he tried to buy the watch his character Vincen wore, but the prop wasn't for sale.

 • Christopher is well-versed in painting and has amassed an impressive collection of modern artists' works.

-• Lambert's achievements extend beyond acting and producing.
+• Lambert's talents go way beyond acting and producing.
 He is the screenwriter of the American crime thriller "Resurrection," and the author of two books: "Amulet Girl" and "The Judge."
 Christopher was honored with the Claude Chabrol Award for his first book.